Jekyll-Chan/TGLF-Neural-Surrogate-TatyanaV2/README.md

-# Tatyana v2
+# Tatyana V2

 > A neural network surrogate for TGLF linear stability — **0.44% median error on γ, 0.50% on ω.**

-Built as part of an ongoing surrogate modelling effort for tokamak turbulent transport at.
+Built as part of an ongoing surrogate modelling effort for tokamak turbulent transport.
 The idea is straightforward: train a small residual network to replicate what TGLF's linear solver does, but orders of magnitude faster 🚀🚀🚀

 The results came out better than expected.